Mickael-Roger/aws-architect/aws.md

         - Gateway-Stored Volumes : Store all data locally in storage volume.
 Periodically snapshots as incremental backup to S3
     - File gateway : Local NFS.
 Objects are stored an retrievable in S3
     - Tape gateway : Emulate iSCSI based virtual tape library for Veeam, Veritas, Arcserve, Dell, ...

+## Hybrid environnment
+### VPN

+It's a IPSec VPN using 2 parallel routes for redundancy.
+Only one VPG (Virtual Private Gateway) per VPC

+Use static or dynamic routing (BGP)

+### AWS Direct Connect

+Direct connection to AWS through AWS Direct Connect locations.
+Provide 1 Gbps or 10 Gbps access.
+Each AWS Direct Connect location is associated with a particular region.

+### VPC Peering

+It's the best way to permit communication between different VPC.
+Works inside the same region or with different regions.